marofrahman/business-peformance-review/README.md

 * Looking at AOV, UPT and churn rates to determine purchasing patterns as well as general consumer behaviour

 **2) Marketing**
-* Identifying the most effective marketing channels via revenues and opt-in percentages driving traffic and conversions
+* Determining the most effective marketing channels via revenues and opt-in percentages driving traffic and conversions

 **3) Product**
 * Analysis on the most proftable categories as well as quality control via return rates over time

 **4) Web**
+* Identifying a how a typical consumer journey throught the website operates by lookinh at conversion rates between each stage / funnel

+### Deliverables: ###
-* Test4
+* Presenation

-Finish
+  * A comprehensive [business review](https://docs.google.com/presentation/d/1Pb_uRGaiaFlmVPLAQ_H12K1O4HZNZhTr69No3yBoZ0A/edit#slide=id.p) was delivered to members of the board on the peformance of their company by looking at its key focus areas